 Symptoms of a slipped disc vary based on the location of the disc in the spine and the extent of the rupturing.
 If the condition does not put pressure on a nerve, it may be unnoticeable.
 If the disc is in the neck or cervical spine, pain or numbness in the shoulders, arms or hands may result.
 A slipped disc in the lower back or lumbar spine may cause pain or numbness in the buttocks, legs or feet.
 In more severe cases, a slipped disc can result in weakness in the affected arm or leg.
 Sustained weakness, numbness, or intractable pain should alert the patient to seek immediate neurosurgical evaluation.

-Treatment for Slipped Disc
+Treatment and Surgery for Slipped Disc

 The main causes of slipped disc are degenerative changes from the natural aging process or from injury such as improper lifting of heavy objects.
 Smoking and obesity also increases the risk of developing a slipped disc.
 Treatments for slipped disc include medication to relieve pain, exercises and physical therapy to relieve pressure on the spinal nerves.